justinthelaw/justinthelaw/README.md

 ---

-🔭 I’m currently working on getting into the USSF Software Development Immersive
+🔭 I’m currently working on acceptance into the USSF SDI

 🌱 I’m currently learning JavaScript